JeremyXSC/MCN-MT/README.md

 <img src='images/MCN-MT.png'/>

 This is the official implementation of our paper [Learning from Self-Discrepancy via Multiple Co-teaching for Cross-Domain Person Re-Identification](http://arxiv.org/abs/2104.02265).
+This code is based on the [Open-ReID](https://github.com/Cysu/open-reid) library.

 ### News
 - Support Market1501, DukeMTMC-reID and CUHK03 datasets.